Techbro96/BGiT/README.md

 Create a database name: bgit

-then import the sql file called bgit.sql in it
+Then import the sql file called bgit.sql in it .
 The database should look like this
 <p align="center">
  <img src="https://bgit.000webhostapp.com/ScreenShots/php.PNG" width="200"/>
 </p>

-You are readywith website WOLA!
+You are ready with website WOLA!

-Depending on you Structure of the project the link show look showwhat like this http://localhost/projects/bgit2/BGiT.php
+Depending on you Structure of the project the link show look showwhat like this :-
+http://localhost/projects/bgit2/BGiT.php